- 1. What is one thing you wish your customers understood better about corporate innovation prior to meeting them?

 She is responsible for the development of NOBL’s thought leadership on the future of work, including books, newsletters, and opinion pieces.
 They've worked with rapidly scaling startups and Fortune 500 companies like Calvin Klein, Reddit, and Taco Bell.

 Diana is the creator of the Curiosity Code Index (CCI) assessment and the author of Cracking the Curiosity Code.
-She’s a nationally syndicated radio host, speaker, moderator, consultant, and educator.
+She's a innovation expert, nationally syndicated radio host, speaker, moderator, consultant, and educator.

 Through her work as the MBA Program Chair at the Forbes School of Business and several other universities, she has taught more than 1000 business courses.
 I have a Ph.D. in Business Management and am a certified Myers-Briggs MBTI and Emotional Intelligence EQ-i instructor.